Medically reviewed by T K Sankar, Consultant Plastic and Reconstructive Surgeon

 If you are unhappy with the size or shape of your breasts, then breast augmentation surgery might just be the right option to help boost your self-esteem and confidence.

-According to T K Sankar, Consultant Plastic and Reconstructive Surgeon, round breast implants are the most common type of implants women choose for a breast augmentation procedure.
+According to T K Sankar, Consultant Plastic and Reconstructive Surgeon at The Harley Medical Group, round breast implants are the most common type of implants women choose for a breast augmentation procedure.

 When considering breast implants, your first decision is about the type of boob job that you wish to have: